gdsbook/book/notebooks/03_spatial_data_processing.md

 tracts.plot()
 ```

-This gives us all the tracts for the state, our market analysis is focusing on
+This gives us all the tracts for the state, but our market analysis is focusing on
-the case of San Diego, so we can use a Pandas query to create a more focused dataframe:
+the case of San Diego.
+We can use a Pandas query to create a more focused dataframe:

 ```python
 sd_tracts = tracts[tracts.COUNTYFP=='073']